MarkIvanDev/FontSquirrelSharp/README.md

 # FontSquirrelSharp
-Wrapper for the Font Squirrel API
+Unofficial Wrapper for the Font Squirrel API